ChampionLeake/SudokuSTACK/README.md

 # SUDOKUSTACK v1.0
 SUDOKUSTACK is savegame exploit for the game, `Carol Vorderman's Sudoku` on the Sony PSP.
 This exploit will allow users to run unsigned code on the Sony PSP handheld.
-This github repo contains the source code of the the game's color splash binary and the exploitable save.
-This exploit will soon support a binary loader.
 ###

-__((NOTE THAT THIS EXPLOIT IS STILL BEING WORKED ON AND TESTED FOR OTHER PSP/VITA FIRMWARES))__
+This github repo contains the source code of the a ColorSplash Payload and the Binary Loader payload (allows a user to run simple binary code from the memstick file, `H.BIN`.
 ###
-###

 ## Upcoming Supports:
 * EUR Support for `Carol Vorderman's Sudoku`
-* Binary Loader support to load other unsigned code
+* Hello World SDK Binary Payload
 ###
 ###

 ## Requirements:
 * A PSP/Vita
 * A physical/digital copy of the game, Carol Vorderman's Sudoku (USA/EUR version)
-* USB to go into USB-Mode for the PSP/Vita
+* USB to go into USB-Mode for the PSP
 ###
 ###